Premonoidal and Kleisli double categories: Introduction

 \ssref{actions} discusses how double categorical strengths on monads induce actions on the horizontal Kleisli double category.
 Again, we differentiate vertical and horizontal action of a monoidal, respectively horizontally monoidal, double category on another double category.
-In \thref{strength-action} we show that a vertical strength $t$ on a vertical double monad $T$ on a monoidal double category $(\Dd, \ot, I, \alpha, \lambda, \rho)$, under assumptions that certain vertical transformations are special, induces a horizontal action of $(\Dd, \ot, I, \hat\alpha, \hat\lambda, \hat\rho)$ on $\Kk l(\hat T)$.
-The corresponding claim for the underlying horizontal bicategory - passing through a horizontal strength $\hat t$ on the horizontal monad $\hat T$ - holds, too, obtaining a double categorical analogue of the bicategorical claim from \cite{HF}.
+In \thref{strength-action} we show that a vertical strength $t$ on a vertical double monad $T$ on a monoidal double category $(\Dd, \ot, I, \alpha, \lambda, \rho)$, under assumptions that the involved structural vertical transformations are companion-liftable (and invertible), induces a horizontal action of $(\Dd, \ot, I, \hat\alpha, \hat\lambda, \hat\rho)$ on $\Kk l(\hat T)$ (passing through a horizontal strength $\hat t$ on the horizontal monad $\hat T$ on $(\Dd, \ot, I, \hat\alpha, \hat\lambda, \hat\rho)$).
+The corresponding claim regarding $\hat t$ for the underlying horizontal bicategory holds, too, so that we obtain a double categorical analogue of the bicategorical claim from \cite[Proposition 7.1]{HF2}.

+In \ssref{extensions} we study (horizontal) extensions of the canonical action of $\Dd$ on itself, which are given by an action of a (horizontally) monoidal $\Dd$ on the Kleisli double category of a horizontal double monad and a horizontal icon so that a couple of axioms hold.
+The above result that a vertical strength $t$ on $T$ induces a horizontal action of $\Dd$ on $\Kk l(\hat T)$ we extend to an extension determined by that action in \thref{strength-ext}.
+For a horizontal double monad $S$ we prove that there is a 1-1 correspondence between horizontal strengths $s$ on $S$ and extensions of canonical actions, \thref{iff}.
+This is a double categorical version of \cite[Theorem 1]{HF}, \cite[Theorem 7.2]{HF2}.